What is Household Hazardous Waste?

 Most HHW is generated from one of the following categories:

-- Automotive Products: oil, antifreeze, gasoline, brake and transmission fluid.
+- Automotive Products: oil, grease removers, gasoline, brake and transmission fluid.

 - Household Cleaners: oven cleaners, drain cleaners, disinfectants, laundry products.

 - Paints and Solvents: oil base paint, thinners, varnishes, wood preservatives.

 - Poisons/Pesticides: fungicides, insecticides, herbicides and rodenticides.